-1. General
+1. General:

 - a.
 Contractor is solely responsible for Contractor's equipment and goods.
 Buyer is not responsible for any losses by theft (or by whatever nature) of Contractor's property. - b.
 Loose clothing, rings and other jewelry shall not be worn around operating tools or machines.
 Keep sleeves buttoned.
-Industrial leather gloves shall be worn when using tools, but not with rotating equipment. - c.
-Contractor is not allowed to work in a Foreign Object Elimination (FOE) zone unless Contractor is escorted by an Aerojet Rocketdyne employee who has completed FOE Technical training.
+Industrial leather gloves shall be worn when using tools, but not with rotating equipment.

-2. Illumination
+2. Illumination:

 a.
 Contractor shall ensure that construction areas, aisles, stairs, ramps, runways, corridors, offices, shops, and storage areas where work is in progress shall be adequately lighted with either natural or artificial illumination.
-Refer to OSHA standards for illuminated light levels in all work or access areas.
+Refer to OSHA Standards for illuminated light levels in all work or access areas.

-3. Sanitation
+3. Sanitation:

 - a.
 Contractor shall furnish an adequate supply of potable water, containers, and disposable cups to Contractor's employees for drinking water. - b.
-Contractor shall furnish adequate toilet facilities for its employees.
+Contractor shall furnish adequate toilet facilities for Contractor's employees.
 All portable toilets shall be kept clean, sanitary, and located in an easily accessible area.
-If they are to be used at night, the area shall be well lighted. - 4.
-Hand & Power Tools
+If they are to be used at night, the area shall be well lighted.

+4. Hand and Power Tools:

 - a.
-All hand and power tools and similar equipment, whether furnished by Contractor or its employees, shall be maintained in a safe operating condition.
+All hand and power tools and similar equipment, whether furnished by Contractor or Contractor's employees shall be maintained in a safe operating condition.
 Damaged tools shall be immediately repaired or replaced.
 Tools shall be used only for the purpose for which they were designed. - b.
 Any tools that are designed to have guards must have those guards in place at all times.
 Any worker removing a guard or using an unguarded tool shall be subject to dismissal from the worksite. - c.
 Grinders are particularly hazardous.
 Workers shall be trained in their use.
-While the grinders are rotating, the operator shall ensure that he/she is in a balanced position and that the momentum of the disc will carry the tool away from the operator if it becomes stuck.
+While the grinders are rotating, the operator shall assure that he/she is in a balanced position and that the momentum of the disc will carry the tool away from the operator if it becomes stuck.

-5. Powder-Actuated Tools
+5. Powder-Actuated Tools:

 - a.
-Powder-actuated tools shall meet ANSI/ASSE A10.3 (latest edition).
+Powder-actuated tools shall meet ANSI A10.3 or have a California approved number.

 - b.
 Only trained workers holding a valid operator's card can use a powder-actuated tool.

 - c.
-Containers shall be lockable and bear the label "POWDER-ACTUATED TOOL" on the outside.
+Containers shall be lockable and bear the label, "POWDER-ACTUATED TOOL", on the outside.
 The container shall be kept under lock and key storage.

 - d.
 The tool shall not be used:

-- (1) In an explosive environment
+- (1) in an explosive environment

-- (2) On hard or brittle material
+- (2) on hard or brittle material

-- (3) On unbacked, thin, soft material
+- (3) on unbacked, thin, soft material

-- (4) Within 1/2 inch of the edge of steel
+- (4) within 1/2 inch of the edge of steel

-- (5) Within 3 inches of the edge of masonry
+- (5) within 3 inches of the edge of masonry

-- (6) On thin concrete
+- (6) on thin concrete

-- (7) On spalled areas
+- (7) on spalled areas

-- (8) On existing holes
+- (8) on existing holes

 - e.
 Eye protection shall be worn by operators and assistants.

 - f.
 The tool shall be inspected prior to use.
 Defective tools shall not be used.

 - g.
 Tools shall not be loaded until ready for use.
 Tools shall be unloaded if work is interrupted.

 - h.
 Upon misfire, the tool shall be held in place for 30 seconds.

 - i.
-Warning signs bearing the words "POWDER-ACTUATED TOOLS IN USE" shall be conspicuously posted within 50 feet.
+Warning signs bearing the words "POWDER-ACTUATED TOOLS IN USE", shall be conspicuously posted within 50 feet.

-6. Laser Equipment
+6. Laser Equipment:

 a.
-Anticipated laser use for leveling or surveying must be approved by Buyer's SH&E organization.
+Anticipated laser use for leveling or surveying must be approved by Buyer's EH&S organization.

-Q. Safety Inspection & Housekeeping
+Q. Safety Inspection & Housekeeping: